 The Brookhaven National Laboratory (BNL) Natural Resource Management Program is designed to protect and manage flora and fauna and the ecosystems in which they exist.
 The Laboratory's natural resource management strategy is based on understanding the site's resources and maintaining compliance with applicable regulations.

 The goals of the program include protecting and monitoring the ecosystems, conducting research, and communicating with personnel and the public on ecological issues.
 BNL focuses on protecting both Federal and New York State threatened and endangered species on site, as well as continuing the Laboratory's leadership role within the greater Long Island Central Pine Barrens ecosystem.
 Monitoring to determine whether current or historical activities are affecting natural resources is also part of the program.
-In 2020, deer, vegetation, and soil sampling results were consistent with previous years' results.
+In 2021, deer, vegetation, and soil sampling results were consistent with previous years' results.

 The overriding goal of the Cultural Resource Management Program is to ensure that proper stewardship of BNL historic resources is established and maintained.
 Additional goals of the program include maintaining compliance with various historic preservation and archeological laws and regulations and ensuring the availability of identified resources for research and interpretation.
-In 2020, 19 additional buildings were determined to be eligible for listing on the National Register of Historic Places.
+In 2021, 19 buildings were confirmed by the New York State Historic Preservation Office to be eligible for listing on the National Register of Historic Places.
+The Cultural Resource program, working with the BNL Graphic Arts team, was able to digitize 1,448 videotapes to digital format for readily available use by the Lab and historians.